sirrodgepodge/morgan-body/README.md

 morganBody(app);
 ```

-Please make sure to register routers before you call morganBody, because otherwise they wouldn't be logged
+Please make sure to call morganBody before registering routers (but after registering body-parser), because otherwise they wouldn't be logged.

 <img width="657" alt="screen shot 2017-07-07 at 2 02 55 am" src="https://user-images.githubusercontent.com/7177292/27944997-74491fa6-62b8-11e7-96c8-82dbf2e6b50c.png">
 *Note: console output is colorized for iTerm2, might look odd on terminals with other background colors, which can be solved by themes!